RudiKlassen-zz/Autopad/README.md

 ## Executable commands

 The commands implemented up to now can be called after starting the JAR by typing help (or looking at _HueShellController.java_)

+*If you have any questions, just shoot me a mail*